 Some people may only need one MNT session, but most people will need one or more follow-up sessions.
 Typically, you see a nutritionist for MNT as long as your diagnosis is current.
 This means you may need to see your dietician or nutritionist on and off for many years, or even a lifetime – even after you think you’ve mastered the things you need to know to take control of your health.

 Think of your appointment with a nutritionist the same as your appointment with your doctor.
 When you have major issues, you probably see the doctor more often.
 When your issues subside or aren’t as acute, you may not see your doctor as often, but you’ll still go every 6 months to a year for check-ups and preventive measures.
-Nutritionists and dieticians are not physicians, but they are just as important to continued health and wellness!
+Nutritionists and dieticians are not physicians, but they are just as important to your continued health and wellness!

 Who Is Qualified to Provide MNT Services?